Self-Driving Motor Vehicles - Automated Driving

 - Damages

 The duty of the operator of a motor vehicle is to drive in a reasonably safe manner.
-Is it reasonably safe to put a vehicle on Auto Pilot and then take a nap only to wake up in the aftermath of a serious automobile accident or automobile crash?
-Is it reasonably safe at this point in time to depend on the auto pilot or self driving mode of any motor vehicle in light of the flaws and development issues with the technology?
+Is it reasonably safe to put a vehicle on autopilot and then take a nap, only to wake up in the aftermath of a serious automobile accident or automobile crash?
+Is it reasonably safe at this point to depend on the autopilot or self-driving mode of any motor vehicle in light of the flaws and development issues with the technology?
 There are also the duties of the manufacturers as to the features placed on vehicles that are not quite safe to use out there for the general public on the roads, highways, streets, and neighborhoods.
 What will not change over time is the element of Damages.
 The element of Damages refers to the personal injuries and wrongful death that result from the negligence, carelessness, and fault of individuals, businesses, and government entities when there is a motor vehicle accident or an automobile accident.

-When a person suffers injuries as a result of an automobile accident or motor vehicle crash, the injury victim and the family of the injury victim should contact a Personal Injury Attorney for advice, consultation, and when appropriate legal representation.
+When a person suffers injuries as a result of an automobile accident or motor vehicle crash, the injury victim and the family of the injury victim should contact a Personal Injury Attorney for advice, consultation, and, when appropriate, legal representation.
 David Wolf has been serving his clients and the community for over 30 years as a personal injury attorney and safety advocate.
-He is the author of a number of books that focus on the issues of personal injury and safety.
-Contact David Wolf today to discuss your potential case, legal rights, and recommend course of action.
+He is the author of several books that focus on the issues of personal injury and safety.
+Contact David Wolf today to discuss your potential case, legal rights, and recommended course of action.
 Get D Wolf - On Your Side - At Your Side.